 The Tolentino Family has been farming since 1982 in the secluded Lualualei Valley on the Wai'anae Coast of O'ahu, Hawai'i.
 After discovering a decrease in crop yield, they also noticed a lack of pollinators.
 Out of desperation, they started hand pollinating vegetable blossoms in 2008.
-With concern and a little research, it was discovered the University of Hawai'i had a honeybee program and in 2009 the family adopted their first hive.
+With a lot of concern and research, it was discovered the University of Hawai'i had a honeybee program and in 2009 the family adopted their first hive.

 The Tolentino Ohana